 The Bear & Ragged Staff in Cumnor is a world away from the Newbury & Swindon roads that stream past only a mile from its door.
 The heart of the pub is a glorious Tudor beauty.
 Ancient fireplaces, flagstone floors and mullioned windows with carved lintels, make the bar one of the finest anywhere.
 A comfortable eatery, conservatory and South-facing terrace provide spaces for every mood – and winding stairs lead to cosy bedrooms with old oak doorways & beamed ceilings.

-James Durrant, Head Chef
+Zoltan Fodor, Head Chef